 Ph.D. in Communication, Rhetoric and Digital Media (CRDM)

-Communication, Rhetoric, and Digital Media (CRDM) is a 4-year, interdisciplinary PhD program built on the strength and commitment of faculty from the departments of Communication and English.
-CRDM students study a range of communication-and writing-related topics by utilizing theories, methods, and approaches traditionally associated with Communication and English while also developing new approaches that draw from both as well as other disciplines.
+CRDM is a four-year, interdisciplinary doctoral program built on the strength and commitment of faculty from the departments of Communication and English.
+You will utilize theories, methods and approaches traditionally associated with communication and English and develop new ones as well in this cross-disciplinary program.